mizrael/davidguida.net/src/_posts/2014-09-13-jquery-unobtrusive-validation-and-custom-date-formats.md

 );
 [/csharp]

 In case you have not noticed, I have imported the Italian globalization script.
-Again, in case you don&#8217;t know, in Italy the date format is usually &#8220;day/month/year&#8221;, or specifically dd/MM/yyyy .
+Again, in case you don't know, in Italy the date format is usually "day/month/year", or specifically dd/MM/yyyy .

 In order to make client validation work, all you have to do is include somewhere in your project this script: